Winter storms are very all-encompassing. The storms produce a variety of both winter and summertime types of hazards.

 - Watch – Is issued within 48-hours of a weather impacting event and indicates conditions are favorable for the development of severe hazards.

 - Warning – The forecasted weather hazards are either imminent or occurring in your area.
 Warnings are issues when hazards are posing a significant threat to life and property.

 - Advisory – Is a less form of a warning.
 Weather hazards are not an immediate threat to life or property.
-Advisories are more of a nuisance condition that has the potential to become a life threat if proper precautions are not taken.
+Advisories are more of a nuisance condition that has the potential to become life-threatening without proper precautions.

 It is important for your winter weather preparedness to pay attention to your local weather forecasts and updates.
-Doing so helps you to be safe, secure and prepared.
+If you do, you will become more safe, secure and prepared.